udevsharold/airkeeper/README.md

 # AirKeeper
 This tweak replicates a feature in Chinese iPhone model by using Apple's own private APIs, which effectively writes to /var/preferences/com.apple.networkextension.plist.
-Either uninstalling this tweak, using the \"Restore\" button in Settings, or delete the file (and userspace reboot) will revert all changes made.
+Either uninstalling this tweak, using the \"Restore\" button in Settings, or delete the file (and userspace reboot) will revert all changes made, except per app VPNs profile.
+You could manually delete them in VPN section settings.
 The file however store some other configurations, like VPN profiles.
 This tweak works on both iPhone and iPad (Wi-Fi/Cellular).
 ![images/SS01.jpeg](images/SS01.jpeg)
 ![images/SS02.jpeg](images/SS02.jpeg)